EvaMariaGitHub/java-prairie-cqp/README.md

 * List<CD> putCDs(List<CD> cds);<br/>

 Between 1pm and 7pm<br/>
-The library has same rule with the rule of the hour<br/>
+The library has same rule with hour rule<br/>

 Outside 1pm and 7pm<br/>
 The library is becoming online<br/>